-I am an Associate Professor of Applied Mathematics in the MIT Department of Mathematics and a member of the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).
+I am a Professor of Applied Mathematics in the MIT Department of Mathematics and a member of the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).

 My research focuses on the application of techniques from pure mathematics to the solution of fundamental problems in algorithms and complexity theory.
 The main goal of my work is to use interesting theory to develop practical algorithms for real-world questions.
 I've written papers in combinatorial optimization, mathematical programming, spectral graph theory, distributed computing, machine learning, computational geometry and topology, computational biology, signal processing, and random matrix theory, among others.
 See my Publications page for more about my work.